What Is a Good GPA In High School For Admissions (2025)

 Colleges consider other factors, such as standardized test scores, extracurricular activities, and essays, in addition to your GPA.
 Nevertheless, your GPA often stands out as the most critical criterion in the admissions process.

-Alternatives to a Good High School GPA
+Alternatives To a Good High School GPA

 While a good high school GPA is often seen as essential for college admission and future success, it is not the sole determining factor.
 Consider the following alternatives if your GPA is not as high as desired: